 He conducts his research as member of the Instituto Universitario de Urbanística (IUU) of the University of Valladolid and of its Research Group “City and Regional Planning” (IUU_Lab), and he is secretary of the journal of the IUU, Ciudades.
 As lecturer in the section of Urban and Regional Planning, in which he is secretary, he participates in courses of the Bachelor of Architecture, Master of Architecture and Master of Research and Innovation in Architecture.
 He is member of the PID “Patrimonio(s) Urbano(s)”, which was awarded with the Premio Consejo Social de Innovación Educativa 2017.

-He has published in journals such as Planning Perspectives (2019), EGA-Expresión Gráfica Arquitectónica (Vol. 22-nº31, 2017), Ciudad y Territorio: Estudios Territoriales (Vol. L-nº196, 2018; Vol. XLIX-nº191, 2017), Bitácora Urbano Territorial (Vol. 26-nº1, 2016), Proyecto, Progreso, Arquitectura (nº14, 2016) and Ciudades (nº20, 2017; nº18, 2015), and has participated in international conferences such as “54th ISOCARP Congress” (2018), “Young urban(H)IST Conference” (2018), “9th EURAU Congress” (2018), “24th ISUF Conference” (2017), “Inventer le Grand Paris: regards croisés sur les métropoles des années 1970 à l’an 2000” (2016) and “17th IPHS Conference” (2016).
+He has published in journals such as Planning Perspectives, EGA-Expresión Gráfica Arquitectónica, Ciudad y Territorio: Estudios Territoriales, Bitácora Urbano Territorial, Proyecto, Progreso, Arquitectura and Ciudades, and has participated in international conferences such as “Récits de ville.
+Usages de l’histoire et changement urbain” (2019), “54th ISOCARP Congress” (2018), “Young urban(H)IST Conference” (2018), “9th EURAU Congress” (2018), “24th ISUF Conference” (2017), “Inventer le Grand Paris: regards croisés sur les métropoles des années 1970 à l’an 2000” (2016) and “17th IPHS Conference” (2016).